chrisjihee/ETRIJ-24.02/contents/draft.md

-First, we compared the initial results of the dictionary-based morphological analysis model trained using the method described in Section 2 with those of
+First, we compared the initial results of the dictionary-based morphological analysis model trained using the method described in Section
+ <a href="#sec:morphological-analysis-model" data-reference-type="ref"
-MeCab and syllable-based morphological analysis systems (refer to Table [tab:performance-without-reranking]).
+data-reference="sec:morphological-analysis-model">2</a> with those of MeCab and syllable-based morphological analysis systems (refer to Table <a href="#tab:performance-without-reranking" data-reference-type="ref" data-reference="tab:performance-without-reranking">[tab:performance-without-reranking]</a>).
 The results show that the dictionary-based method implemented is superior to the existing MeCab system, but it differs from human evaluations owing to the limitations mentioned above, and it does not